stacksjs/stacks/README.md

 ```

 > **Note**
-> pnpm 7.13 or higher required. _Run the setup script & Artisan would set you up._
+> pnpm 7.13 or higher required. _Run the setup script & Stacks Artisan will set you up._

 ## 🤖 Usage

-Meet the Artisan Toolkit.
+Meet the Stacks Toolkit.
 The following list is of some of the most common ways to interact with the Stacks API:

 ```bash
 pnpm artisan install # installs all dependencies